Mean-field limit for a class of stochastic ergodic control problems: The setting and the hypotheses

-which is a positive definite operator if and only if $v_1$ is a positive definite function.
-By Bochner's theorem (see, e.g., \cite[Theorem IX.9]{ReedSimon2}, $v_1$ is a positive definite continuous function if and only if it is the Fourier transform of a positive measure.
+is nonnegative definite, then $\tilde{\mathcal{V}}$ is convex having nonnegative definite second differential.
+Since $v_1$ is continuous and bounded, by Theorem XVIII of Chapter VII in \cite{Schwartz1966} (see also \cite[Theorem IX.10]{ReedSimon2}), the form $B$ is positive definite if and only if $v_1$ is a positive definite function.
+By Bochner's theorem (see, e.g., \cite[Theorem IX.9]{ReedSimon2}), $v_1$ is a positive definite continuous function if and only if it is the Fourier transform of a positive measure.
 This complete the proof of the theorem. \end{proof}

 \begin{remark} Using Theorem \ref{theorem_bochner} it is possible to build other functionals satisfying Hypotheses $\mathcal{V}$, C$\mathcal{V}$ and Q$V$.
-Indeed we can, e.g., compose functionals of the form \eqref{eq:form1} with positive convex functions growing to $+\infty$ for $|x|\rightarrow +\infty$ and having positive partial derivatives. \end{remark}
+Indeed we can, e.g., compose functionals of the form \eqref{eq:form1} with the derivatives of an homogeneous symmetric polynomial $P:\mathbb{R}^k \rightarrow \mathbb{R}$ which is convex and it has positive partial derivatives on $\mathbb{R}_+^k$.
+More precisely let $v_1, ..., v_k$ be positive functions satisfying the same conditions of $v_1$ in Theorem \ref{theorem_bochner}, and consider